allgamescoindev/agc-autominer/README.md

 ## 3.Guide

 1) Account is your wallet address and work id. eg. AYNL6LVA4Za54HThT9xouhoa23ik3zxdNf.work01<br>
+2) Choose the pool in the dropdown list.
+If you want to use custom pool, you can click 'Add Pool' and see 3).
+3) How to Add Pool.
+If you have pools, skip 3).<br>
-2) Stratum url is stratum url and port, not website url, you can find it in pool's page. eg. mine.allgamescoin.org:3636<br>
+a.
+Stratum url inclouds url and port, not website url, you can find it in pool's page. eg. mine.allgamescoin.org:3636.
-3) Api url is the api url of the pool that powered by yiimp. eg. pool.allgamescoin.org<br>
+b.
+Api url is the api url of the pool that powered by yiimp. eg. pool.allgamescoin.org<br>
 4) Start up enables the mining software to work automatically after the mine is restarted.<br>
 5) Save conifg or Start mining.<br>